Soothsilver/auxiliary/README.md

 # Auxiliary 2D library for XNA.
-Feel free to ask me for help using it, if necessary.

 Auxiliary 2D library for XNA.
 Feel free to ask me for help using it, if necessary.